 All of the touch probe functions are described in the User's Manual for Cycles.
 Please contact HEIDENHAIN if you require a copy of this User's Manual.
-ID: 670 388-xx.
+ID: 670388-xx.

-Note that HEIDENHAIN generally does not accept liability for the function of the touch probe cycles unless you use HEIDENHAIN touch probes!
+Please note that HEIDENHAIN grants a warranty for the function of the touch probe cycles only if HEIDENHAIN touch probes are used!